-To gain hands-on experience in biomedicine, conduct hypothesis-driven research on a topic of your choosing, learn directly from physician-scientists, and improve your technical laboratory skills.
+Interns gain hands-on experience in biomedicine, conduct hypothesis-driven research on a topic of their choosing, learn directly from physician-scientists, prepare for the medical school admissions process, and improve technical laboratory skills.

 Mentors and lab members are expected to provide guidance and support for their intern’s research process.
 They serve as subject matter experts and seasoned investigators that will help provide structure throughout the internship.
 They are also expected to discuss education/career paths with their interns.